aacebo/teams-sdk-js/book/src/2.getting-started/1.activity/README.md

 ## Schema

 Activity objects include a flat list of name/value pairs, called fields.
-Fields may be primitive types.
+Fields may be primitive and complex types.
 JSON is used as the common interchange format and although not all activities must be serialized to JSON at all times, they must be serializable to it.
 This allows implementations to rely on a simple set of conventions for handling known and unknown activity fields.

 `A2001`: Activities MUST be serializable to the JSON format defined in [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt) [[14](#references)], including adherence to e.g. field uniqueness constraints.